Jon Runyan Jr.: Green Bay Packers

 Runyan was selected by the Green Bay Packers in the sixth round, with the 192nd overall pick of the 2020 NFL draft.
 He was signed on June 5, 2020.
 Runyan saw his first NFL action on September 13, during a Week 1 victory over the Minnesota Vikings, filling in at right guard after starter Lane Taylor and primary backup Lucas Patrick suffered injuries.

 New York Giants

 On March 14, 2024, Runyan signed a three-year, $30 million contract with the New York Giants.
 He made 13 starts for New York during the regular season; his season ended due to a high-ankle sprain and torn deltoid ligament suffered in Week 14.
 On January 6, 2025, it was announced that Runyan had undergone surgeries to address the injuries.

+On September 7, 2026, Runyan signed a two-year contract extension with the Giants.

 Personal life

-A native of Mt.
-Laurel, New Jersey and graduate of St. Joseph's Preparatory School, Runyan is the son of former NFL player and U.S. Congressman Jon Runyan.
+A native of Moorestown, New Jersey and graduate of St. Joseph's Preparatory School, Runyan is the son of former NFL player and U.S. Congressman Jon Runyan.
 During college, he took time to study in Spain.